Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Overview summary of results

-whenever the sum of $L_i/t \in \mathbb{Z}_+$ is even.
-Here $V^{\textup{Kon}}_{g,n}$ are the Kontsevich volumes of the moduli space of Riemann surfaces and $c$ is a scaling constant that depends on the matrix model spectral curve. \end{introthm}
+Here $V^{\textup{Kon}}_{g,n}$ are the Kontsevich volumes of the moduli space of Riemann surfaces and $\sigma_{\pm}$ are scaling constants that depend on the matrix model spectral curve near endpoints of the eigenvalue distribution. \end{introthm}

 In the BMN-like limit, the discrete recursion universally goes over to a continuous one, known to govern the celebrated Kontsevich volumes \cite{BCSW12,ABCGLW}.
 For the precise definition of these volumes and their expression as integrals over $\Mbar_{g,n}$, see \cref{sec:volumes}.
-The overall factor of $2$ originates from the two endpoints of the large $\ms{N}$ eigenvalue distribution, which characterize the one-cut phase of the underlying matrix model.
+The scaling constants originate from the two endpoints of the large $\ms{N}$ eigenvalue distribution, which characterize the one-cut phase of the underlying matrix model.

-To heuristically motivate this result from a diagrammatic point of view, as the powers $b_i$ of the matrices grow, the contributing Feynman diagrams become dominated by contractions between external legs, thus washing away the details of the underlying potential.
+To heuristically motivate this result from a diagrammatic point of view, note that as the powers $b_i$ of the matrices grow, the contributing Feynman diagrams become dominated by contractions between external legs, thus washing away the details of the underlying potential.
 Taking a moduli space vantage point, the large number of Wick-contractions effectively translates to filling the moduli space with more and more discrete points, see \cref{fig:BMN}.
 In this limit, the dependence on the matrix model potential disappears, and the pruned correlators converge to the continuous Kontsevich volumes.

 This result was previously established by Norbury and Scott within the framework of spectral curve topological recursion \cite{NS13}, where the Airy correlators naturally appear in this limit.
 Our approach provides an independent derivation based entirely on the discrete recursion of \cref{thm:A}.